Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         yester_frame = e_frame

-        print('Now have yesterframe')     #I am printing various lines, so if something breaks - I can trace the location of the bug quickly
+        print('Now have yesterframe')

-#Now to loop across the various parameters (data from last 3 days, last 7 days, etc)
+#Now to create dataframes, pulling data from the last three days, all the way to the last thirty days.
+Because the treatment of these elements are the same, I will also operate on a loop

 #First - defining my variables